 Chimney View overlook

 Continue on another 3/10 of a mile or so to the Chimney View overlook.
 This portion of the hike is short, yet strenuous due to the uphill nature.
 Take your time and continue on for the fabulous view.
 The 45 foot tall lower falls can be seen at this point.

 Gorge view overlook

-At this point, you will be treated to a prime view of the beautiful Linville River making its’ way through the Gorge.
+At this point, you will be treated to a prime view of the beautiful Linville River winding its’ way through the Gorge.

 The Lower Falls (Erwins View)

 Continue on to the last viewpoint, the tremendous Erwin’s View.
 From here, there is a breathtaking 360 degree view of the gorge, and both the Upper and Lower Falls.
 This Lower portion is super voluminous which makes for a truly impressive sight.
-However, even more incredible is the beautiful woody scenery which surrounds the waterfall.
-This area known as the Linville Gorge Wilderness encompasses over 11,000 acres and is the third largest wilderness region in the state.
+However, even more incredible is the beautiful woodsy scenery surrounding every inch of the waterfall.
+This area, known as the Linville Gorge Wilderness, encompasses over 11,000 acres and is the third largest wilderness region in the state.